palexey2006/Computer-vision-projects/README.md

 I have worked extensively with PyTorch, focusing on CNNs, object detection models, RNNs, transfer learning, and data augmentation.
 I also experimented with custom datasets, demonstrating my ability to handle real-world data and improve model generalization.

 ## Projects Overview
-Object Detection: Implementation of YOLOv1 with evaluation metrics such as IoU, mAP, and NMS.
+Object Detection: Implementation of YOLOv1 with evaluation metrics such as IoU, mAP, and NMS.(Due to the lack of computation power I did not trained YOLOv1)

-*CNN Models*: Comparative study of LeNet, AlexNet, VGG16, GoogleNet, and ResNet to understand their performance trade-offs.
+*CNN Models*: Comparative study of LeNet, AlexNet, VGG16, GoogleNet, and ResNet to understand their performance trade-offs.(Due to the lack of computation power I did not trained VGG,GoogleNet and ResNet)

 *Recurrent Neural Networks (RNNs)*: Implementation of RNN, LSTM, and GRU models for sequence-based tasks.